malc-u/fostoria/README.md

 Linux: py manage.py runserver
 ```

-12. Once the program is running in a browser - add "/admin" to the existing host address to access django-login panel(e.g. http://127.0.0.1:8000/admin).
-Log in with your super-user details.
+12. Once the program is running in a browser - **add "/admin" to the existing host address** to access django-login panel(e.g. http://127.0.0.1:8000/admin). **Log in** with your super-user details.

-13. Add new ProductGroups followed by adding new Products, Print Size, Print Price and in PricingSizes match enetred earlier size from Print Size with the price from Print Price models.
+13. **Add** new **ProductGroups** followed by adding new **Product**, sizes in Print Size, prices in Print Price** and in PricingSizes match entered earlier size from Print Size with the price from Print Price models.

 14. After assigning prices to sizes to the database make sure they match contexts.py in Cart app.
 Sizes assigned by you must also be updated in templates/details.html in Products app where they exists as options in 'add_to_cart' form.